 Usually transferring the rights and settlement occurs simultaneously, when developer has received last tranche of payment.
 Accordingly, registration of ownership will be done when the developer will be in receipt of the full payment.
 Registration of property rights in the Land Department, as a rule, will be fulfilled by the developer (this requires authorization papers), after which you will receive a government issued certificate of ownership, a chanote (title deed) of the apartment.
-All legal issues relating to foreign quotas, licensing condominium registration in the name of the company, etc. you can see here.

 At the pre-qualification stage, you need to work with our online database, or visit our office, where you together with one of our consultants, can review and discuss the various options.
 It should be noted that the number of proposals that are presented on the site, will be less than we have in our local database (for example, due to the poor quality of photos, some proposals are not showed on the Internet).
 Once you have selected some properties that interest you, we begin to create a schedule for presentation visits.
 We cannot imagine that you can decide to purchase "at a distance" without personal inspection (well, maybe for the rare exception, when the property for sale is familiar to you).

 If you are buying new property, you usually follow the standard terms and conditions offered by the seller and sign a standard contract of sale, but in the case of secondary market contract - it is always a subject of free discussion and negotiation.
 This is a very important stage on which you will define the final price, possible financing from the owner (installments), stipulate the size of deposit, define the responsibility of each party in payments of taxes and fees required in the conveyance of the property, etc. It is also very important at this time to conduct independent technical and legal assessment of the proposed property (due diligence).